lguille1991/ravn-js-test-automation-challenge/README.md

 # Ravn Test Automation Live Challenge

+The goal of this challenge is to showcase good practices in structuring Playwright tests:
+- Keep locators and actions inside dedicated Page Object files.
+- Reuse shared functionality in a `BasePage`.
+- Keep tests clean and focused only on verifying behavior.

 ## Installation

 To get started with this project, follow the steps below to clone the repository and install the necessary dependencies.